estudycs/Course-Website/README.md

 # example.github.io
-This is Web developement course project.
+This is Web development course project.
 Using HTML,CSS.